Protecting your garden with home insurance

 But whether you’ve just bought your first pair of gardening gloves or take pride in your outside space year-round, many of us are guilty of overlooking the value of our gardens.

 Fortunately, the answer might be in your policy documents.
-Here’s what you need to know on insuring and securing your outdoor space.
+Here's what you need to know on insuring and securing your outdoor space from things like theft and damage.

 How to insure your garden